-Through PATHS, tenants will be referred from City-funded overnight services (shelters, 24-hour drop-ins, hotel/motel programs) or from City-funded street outreach programs.
-Standardized assessment tools will be used to ensure the support needs of referred tenants can be met, and that a balance of support needs and population groups are created in the building.
-The assessment tools will be used in partnership with homeless serving agencies working with prioritized tenants and, with the tenant's consent, will be provided to the Successful Proponent and any partner support service providers to inform ongoing case management.
+Standardized assessment tools will be used to ensure that the support needs of referred tenants can be met, and that a range of support needs and population groups are created in the building.
+The assessment tools will be used in partnership with homeless serving agencies and/or health professionals working with prioritized tenants and, with the tenant's consent, will be provided to the Successful Proponent and any partner support service providers to inform ongoing case management.

-Where alternative funding may supplement any funding secured through this RFP, SSHA will work with the Successful Proponent to ensure all funding requirements are met.
+Where alternative funding is available to supplement any funding, Housing Secretariat and UHN will work with the Successful Proponent to support meeting funding requirements.
 This may include working in partnership with The Access Point, Disability Services Ontario (DSO) and other funding bodies and/or wait list managers.

-Prior to occupancy, Housing Secretariat staff will work with the Successful Proponent(s) to finalize a Tenant Access Plan for approval by the General Manager, Shelter Support and Housing Administration and the Executive Director of the Housing Secretariat.
+Prior to occupancy, UHN and the City will work with the Successful Proponent(s) to finalize an Access Plan for approval by Executive Director of the Housing Secretariat.